pozsarzs/alanz80/README.md

 - sj is the actual symbol read from the tape, sj ∈ S.
 - sk is the symbol to be written to the tape, sk ∈ S.

-In the CODE section of the program, the 5-tuples must be specified in the following form `01 abL01 __N00`, where the:
+In the CARD section of the program, the 5-tuples must be specified in the following form `01 abL01 __N00`, where the:
 - `01` is the initial state (qi),
 - `a` and `_` in the groups are read symbols,